nicodelpiano/nicodelpiano.github.io/_posts/2015-07-10-GSOC:-Exhaustivity-Checker-for-PureScript.md

 ### Conclusion

 To sum up, I guess we have a neat and useful exhaustivity checker.
-It covers most of the cases a programmer could get, so in my opinion a PureScript user can be sure that he will not have a run-time error caused by non-exhaustive patterns without an alert from the compiler, which it is not a small thing :).
+It covers most of the cases a programmer could get, so in my opinion a PureScript user can be sure that he will not have a run-time error caused by non-exhaustive patterns without an alert from the compiler, which is not a small thing :).

 This project was very interesting.
 I learned a lot of the PureScript's code and I will keep contributing to it!